tkatyora/Ngoni-Network-Failure/ReadMe.txt

-Wellcome To Our Web Application
+Wellcome To Network Management System  Web Application

 Note:1.This web Application is not mobile and  tablet responsive ,it onl looks good on 1024px Laptop
-    2. This web Application is only Accessed on a local server it can not be Accessed by others online 3 .
-The code of this Application is hosted on github
+    2. This web Application is only Accessed on a local server it can not be Accessed by others online
+    3. The code of this Application is hosted on github

 HOW TO RUN THIS APPLICATION ON YOUR LAPTOP